CognitiveProgrammer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 }

 ```
-*In this example above you can see the Destructor getting called as a result of releasing memory*
+*In this example above, we can see the Destructor is getting called as a result of releasing memory*

 ### 1.3 shared_ptr : *Ownership and Reference Counts*